Report: Vatican sex abuse commission member quits

 "While I hope the Commission will succeed in overcoming this resistance, for me it is the last straw."

-The Commission for the Protection of Minors was established in 2014 to advise Pope Francis on best practices in protecting minors and vulnerable adults.
+The Commission for the Protection of Minors -- headed by Boston Cardinal Sean O'Malley -- was established in 2014 to advise Pope Francis on best practices in protecting minors and vulnerable adults.

-The departure of Collins and suspension of Saunders mean that the commission, headed by Boston Cardinal Sean O'Malley, currently has no member who is a survivor of clerical sex abuse.